johndbell/ListVewCrashTest/README.md

 # ListVewCrashTest
-Demo app for testing a crash in iOS using Xamarin Forms and Dynamic-Data.
+Demo app for testing a crash in iOS and Android using Xamarin Forms and Dynamic-Data.

 The crash currently occurs when you quickly enter something in the search editor.
 Enter some numbers quickly a few times and the following crash will occur.

-StackTrace:
+iOS StackTrace:

 at Xamarin.Forms.ListProxy.get_Item (System.Int32 index) [0x0000b] in D:\agent_work\1\s\Xamarin.Forms.Core\ListProxy.cs:127
   at Xamarin.Forms.ListProxy.System.Collections.IList.get_Item (System.Int32 index) [0x00000] in D:\agent_work\1\s\Xamarin.Forms.Core\ListProxy.cs:444